-At present, we don't have enough of our Fabric to make anything but a few prototypes.
 Because no commercially available fabrics meet our specifications, we make our own Fabric, which is a significant undertaking in terms both of capital and calendar-time -- it takes several months, at best, to turn raw wool from the ranches into finished Fabric.
 And the raw wool is generally available only in April.
 Making our own 100% American Fabric is the heart of our company ... but that has also been our difficulty.

-- The first production run will certainly be Anoraks, if our "Anorak-specialists" are available.
-We will also get going with Mountain/Ski Jackets, All-Around Jackets, North Maine Double Coat, Hoodies ... we actually have large backorders across all our products and which ones we make first will be determined by which tailors are available first and how many people are waiting.
+- We actually have large backorders across all our products and which ones we make first will be determined by what the tailors can do, what Fabric we have and how many people are waiting.

-Something else ...
-Before Corona, we received a note from a gent who assumed our lack of inventory reflects a lack of commitment on our part.
+Something else ... some people may think our lack of inventory reflects a lack of commitment on our part.
 It's a natural enough assumption to make, I guess, but it's not the case.
-We are ready, willing, able and absolutely eager to commit enough time, energy and capital to make thousands and thousands of garments.
-But the problem -- which existed prior to the virus -- is lack of capacity in the American wool industry.
-There is just an extremely limited American factory capacity to turn our very specialized raw wool into our very custom finished Fabric.
-The company that was our primary contractor for production of our Fabric without warning shut down American operations in 2018, and replacing them has been difficult.
-We're progressing, we've made small amounts of really nice Fabric to prove everything was in sync, and we're pushing as hard as we can.
-We have a huge backorder that we very badly want to fill!!
+We are ready, willing, able and absolutely eager to commit enough time, energy and capital to make a great many garments.
+But there is still very little American factory capacity to turn our very specialized raw wool into our very custom finished Fabric and garments.
+But things are coming together now.

 Thank You for your patience, and for working with us!